 In the event of an audit, the authorities request large amounts of data and can gather additional information from publicly available sources, other tax authorities (exchange of information) and government agencies (e.g. social security, labour) and if possible, from your organisation’s IT systems, emails and servers.
 This data is cross-checked against your reporting.
+Whether an investigation is announced or not, you need to be prepared.
+Do you have measures in place to avoid a tax dispute and ultimately litigation?

-Our team of 16 experienced, technology-enabled tax lawyers specialised in dispute resolution and litigation is the largest of its kind in Belgium.
-We’ll help you prevent and/or manage a tax dispute.
-Unlike other law firms, we have access to expertise in VAT, direct tax, employment law, customs, transfer pricing and more, so we can assist throughout the entire dispute process, from pre-litigation through resolution.
-In the event of a cross-border dispute, we can leverage our extensive international Network.
+Unlike other law firms, we bridge legal expertise and business understanding.
+Our lawyers work directly with PwC experts in VAT, direct tax, employment law, customs, transfer pricing and more, so we can assist throughout the entire dispute process, from pre-litigation through resolution and litigation if necessary.
+In the event of a cross-border dispute, we can leverage our extensive international network.